Christie opts out of 2012 presidential race

 "The Republican field is now set," said Republican strategist Scott Reed.

-Christie, 49, had repeatedly said no to a run, but said he felt compelled to reconsider based on a flood of entreaties from supporters from Nancy Reagan to a Nebraska farmer.
+Exiting stage right on Tuesday was Christie, 49, the no-nonsense governor who repeatedly said no to a run but felt compelled to reconsider based on a flood of entreaties from supporters from Nancy Reagan to a Nebraska farmer.

 'YOU'RE STUCK WITH ME'

-"New Jersey, whether you like it or not, you're stuck with me," he said, adding he had "unfinished business" as governor.
+"New Jersey, whether you like it or not, you're stuck with me," he said, adding he has "unfinished business" as governor.

 Christie left the door open to running in 2016 but shrugged off a question on whether he would consider being the 2012 vice presidential nominee, saying he did not believe "my personality is best suited to being number two."